geek-cookbook/geek-cookbook/manuscript/recipes/nightscout.md

 Nightscout is "*...an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones*"

-!!! question "Yeah, but what's a CGM?"
+!!! question "Yeah, but what's a CGM?" :drop_of_blood:
     A CGM is a "continuos glucose monitor".
 If you have a blood-sugar-related disease (*i.e. diabetes*), you might wear a CGM in order to retrieve blood-glucose level readings, to inform your treatment.
 NightScout frees you from the CGM's supplier's limited and proprietary app, and unlocks advanced charting, alarming, and sharing features :muscle:

 ![Nightscout Screenshot](../images/nightscout.png)

 [Nightscout](https://nightscout.github.io/) is _the_ standard for open-source CGM data collection, used by diabetics and those who love them, to store, share, and retrieve blood-glocuse data, in order to live healthier and happier lives.
-It's used as the data sharing/syncing backend for all the popular smartphone apps, including [xDrip+](https://github.com/NightscoutFoundation/xDrip) (Android) and [Spike App](https://spike-app.com/) (iOS).
+It's used as the data sharing/syncing backend for all the popular smartphone apps, including [xDrip+](https://github.com/NightscoutFoundation/xDrip) (*Android*) and [Spike App](https://spike-app.com/) (*iOS*).

 Most NightScout users will deploy to Heroko, using MongoDB Atlas, which is a [well-documented solution](https://nightscout.github.io/nightscout/new_user/).
 If you wanted to run NightScout on your own Docker stack though, then this recipe is for you!